NorthStarUAS/ImageAnalysis/scripts/README.md

 Uses image connectivity structure combined with solvepnp() and a custom multi-vector triangulation function to assemble scene.
-Works well untill we run out of sufficient connectivity.
+Works well until we run out of sufficient connectivity.

 ## 5a-sba4.py

-Test of opencv3's findEssentialMat() and recoverPose() to build the initial sceney construction.
+Test of opencv3's findEssentialMat() and recoverPose() to build the initial scenery construction.

-# 6. Render Resulst
+# 6. Render Results